jacobwojoski/dice-stats/README.md

 ## Development Guide
 #### Building the Typescript Code
-- [ ] Install [Node][7] nvm and yarn from the nodejs website.
-(I've used v22.15.1)
+- [ ] Install [Node][7], nvm, and yarn from the nodejs website.
+(I've used v22.15.1) on a linux mint machine.
+I was also able to get it to work on windows using minggw.
 - [ ] Install Charting lib `npm install chart.js` for fancy UI charts
 - [ ] Install Foundry VTT Types: Check [League-of-Foundry-Developers][6] to download whatever version of the types you need.
-Getting the latest looks to use `yarn add --dev fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main`
+Getting the latest looks to use `yarn add --dev fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main` currently
 - [ ] Download needed yarn stuff `yarn add -D typescript vite rollup-plugin-copy`
 - [ ] run `yarn build` and the output should be in the `dist` folder.
 These files are whats needed to be placed in the `dice-stats` module directory
 - [ ] If on linux you can create a link to the dist folder using `ln -sfn <DEV FOLDER>/dice-stats/dist <FOUNDRY DATA DIR>/modules/dice-stats` otherwise you need to copy the dist directory to `<FOUNDRY DATA DIR>/modules/` and rename it as `dice-stats`